mysociety/freebmd/README.md

 Free Births Marriages and Deaths

-Static HTML pages and javascript - just put them all someone and serve - simples.
+Static HTML pages and javascript - just put them all somewhere and serve - simples.